dgmcguire/texas/README.md

   5.  great! now when we compile (given we have a texas macro declared somewhere) all our boilerplate stuff will be written to `web/static/js/texas/` which brunch will compile everything in the texas directory into a texas.js file that by default will be located in `priv/static/js/` - so lets make sure we tell our html to serve that to our clients

-  in `web/templates/layout/app.html.eex` lets make sure our js declarations look something like this:
+  in `web/templates/layout/app.html.eex` lets make sure our newly compiled priv/static/js files are being served to the client.
+At the bottom it should look something like this - taking note that order does matter here:

   ```
     <script src="<%= static_path(@conn, "/js/vendor.js") %>"></script>